Clarkson University logo

 About Clarkson University

-Academically, Clarkson is renowned for its robust STEM focus, anchored by the Wallace H. Coulter School of Engineering and Applied Sciences, the David D. Reh School of Business, and the Earl R. and Barbara D. Lewis School of Health and Life Sciences.
-Complementing these are specialized Institutes for a Sustainable Environment and STEM Education.
-A recent strategic reorganization further solidifies its commitment to applied sciences, ensuring that students are at the forefront of their fields.
+Academically, Clarkson excels through its Wallace H. Coulter School of Engineering and Applied Sciences, David D. Reh School of Business, and the Earl R. and Barbara D. Lewis School of Health and Life Sciences.
+Furthermore, specialized institutes like the Institute for a Sustainable Environment and the Institute for STEM Education underscore its forward-thinking approach.
+While the university recently made strategic adjustments to its humanities and social sciences departments to enhance its core mission, it maintains a robust focus on interdisciplinary innovation and practical application.

 Key Highlights

-• Classified as "R2: Doctoral Universities – High research activity," signifying its significant contributions to research.
+• Classified as an "R2: Doctoral University – High research activity," signifying a strong commitment to cutting-edge research.

-• Serves approximately 4,000 students across bachelor's, master's, and doctoral degree programs.
+• Home to approximately 4,000 students pursuing diverse bachelor's, master's, and doctoral degrees.

-• Offers The Clarkson School, a unique early college entrance program for academically advanced high school students.
+• Features The Clarkson School, a unique early entrance program allowing motivated high school students to begin college early.

 Timeline